fatimamassou/BrightLearn/README.md

 # BrightLearn

-BrightLearn is an innovative platform where students can access online courses taught by professional instructors.
-This project is built with modern technologies to provide a seamless learning experience.
+BrightLearn is a platform where students learn online from expert teachers with a smooth experience.

 ## Technologies Used